tasmota/docs/docs/Rules.md

 Backlog Rule1 1; Rule2 1; Rule3 1
 ```

 ------------------------------------------------------------------------------

-### Remote Control Button Multi-press
+### IR Remote Button Multi-press

 For example, a remote control with one button to change speed.
 This rules simulates pressing the button three times to set the receiving device to the third speed setting.

-//Specify the rule set
+Specify the rule set

-//The `<trigger>` can be a a condition or an event sent from another device or home automation hub.
+- The `<trigger>` can be a a condition or an event sent from another device or home automation hub.
-//`<topic>` corresponds to the device transmitting the code (e.g., [YTF IR Bridge](devices/YTF-IR-Bridge)).
+- `<topic>` corresponds to the device transmitting the code (e.g., [YTF IR Bridge](devices/YTF-IR-Bridge)).
 This could also be modified to send an RF code from a [Sonoff RF Bridge](devices/Sonoff-RF-Bridge-433).
-// The `Delay` may not be necessary in your environment or may need to be adjusted according to your device characteristics.
+- The `Delay` may not be necessary in your environment or may need to be adjusted according to your device characteristics.

 ```console
 Rule 1
   ON Event#tora DO Backlog Publish cmnd/<topic>/IRSend {"Protocol":"NEC","Bits":32,"Data":"0x00FF30CF"}; Delay 10 ENDON
   ON <trigger> DO Backlog Event tora; Event tora; Event tora ENDON
 ```

-//Enable the Rule set
+- Enable the Rule set
 `Rule1 1`